AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Multiple Ways to Earn a Student Discount

 Allstate makes it easier than other providers to earn a student discount, which can lower your bill when you add a young driver to your policy.
-Allstate offers a 20 percent student discount for young drivers who fulfill any of the following:
+Allstate offers a student discount for young drivers who fulfill any of the following:

 • Full-time student who maintains at least a B-minus average, which is equivalent to a 2.7 GPA